"Exposure Equals Preference" - JJ Virgin

 - White bread

 - Processed foods as much as possible.
 This necessitates making lunch when possible.
-Most of the food in school lunches are not nutritious.
+Most of the foods in school lunches are not nutritious.

 - Muffins and cookies